-As discussed previously, the introduction of dissolved organic carbon into the aguifer will facilitate treatment of Cr(VI) in groundwater through precipitation of stable, low-solubility Cr(III) minerals (see Section 2.4).
+As discussed previously, the introduction of dissolved organic carbon into the aquifer will facilitate treatment of Cr(VI) in groundwater through precipitation of stable, low-solubility Cr(III) minerals (see Section 2.4).
 This precipitation reaction results from the formation of geochemical conditions that are similar to those currently present in the fluvial aquifer that comprises the rind adjacent to the river.
 Naturally occurring minerals in the rind are currently dissolved due to the presence of natural organic carbon, at the same time that Cr(VI) is undergoing precipitation in this rind.
-The goals of the in-situ groundwater treatment are to promote these geochemical conditions in the deeper aguifer where the majority of the Cr(VI) is present in order to facilitate treatment.
-Once geochemical conditions form in the alluvial aguifer that are similar to the fluvial aguifer, there will be natural minerals that dissolve (specifically natural iron minerals), and naturally occurring manganese and arsenic associated with these natural minerals may become soluble.
+The goals of the in-situ groundwater treatment are to promote these geochemical conditions in order to facilitate treatment.
+Once geochemical conditions form in the alluvial aquifer that are similar to the fluvial aquifer, there will be natural minerals that dissolve (specifically natural iron minerals), and naturally occurring manganese and arsenic associated with these natural minerals may become soluble.
 These byproducts of the introduction of organic carbon will be generated only in the presence of organic carbon, and their migration will be limited in distance outside of the reactive zone where Cr(VI) is treated.
 These secondary water quality effects are discussed in detail in Appendix G of the CMS/FS (CH2M HILL, 2009b).
-Byproducts will be generated due to dissolution of naturally occurring iron minerals in the aguifer, and the distance over which they travel will be controlled by attenuation mechanisms, principally sorption.
+Byproducts will be generated due to dissolution of naturally occurring iron minerals in the aquifer, and the distance over which they travel will be controlled by attenuation mechanisms, principally sorption.
 The solute transport model was used to evaluate the generation of byproducts and their fate and transport.